michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 # S&P500 Index Return Direction Prediction
 In this project, we applied multiple machine learning algorithms and economic data to **predict S&amp;P 500 index's next-month return's direction**.
 Our best model achieved a prediction accuracy of **67.90%** (Ridge Regression) in an 81-month out-of-sample test set.
-The summary statistics for prediction performance are shown as follows:
+The summary statistics of prediction performance are shown as follows:

 ![alt text](plots/dataframe2_pred_performance.png)